shirasorek/sqe-hw3/Provengo/README.md

 ### Story files
 The test stories are in [Tests.story.js](helloprovengo/spec/js/OrderPizza.story.js).
 See the file for a detailed description of the stories.

-$$*TODO*: Make sure that the text inside the file is informative, self-explanatory, and properly writen (meaningful variable names, no magic number, etc.).
-Specifically, write for each story a comment that explain what it does and make sure that the story's name reflects its purpose.
-See the file for an example.$$

 ### Events definition files
 The specification for the events are given in [EventDef.js](helloprovengo/spec/js/OrderPizza.EventDef.js).
 See the file for a detailed description of the events.

-$$*TODO* Make sure that each event is documented and properly writen (meaningful variables and events names, no magic number, etc.).
-See the file for an example.$$